IncroyablePix/RasPiLoraHatPython/README.md

     * **payload**: The payload of the received message as a Python string.

 * **listen**: This method is used to start listening.
 It takes 1 argument:
   * **multithread**: Whether or not the function fires a new thread to listen.
 If no value is provided, it defaults to True.

+* **listen_once**: This method is used to listen once, returning the received message as plain text.
+It takes no argument.

 * **send**: This method is used to send a message.
 It takes 1 argument:
   * **payload**: The payload to send as a Python string.